awsdocs/aws-systems-manager-user-guide/doc_source/automation-permissions.md

 ### \(Optional\) add an Automation inline policy to invoke other AWS services<a name="automation-role-add-inline-policy"></a>

 If you run an automation that invokes other AWS services by using an IAM service role, the service role must be configured with permission to invoke those services\.
-This requirement applies to all AWS Automation documents \(AWS\-\* documents\) such as the `AWS-ConfigureS3BucketLogging`, `AWS-CreateDynamoDBBackup`, and `AWS-RestartEC2Instance` documents, to name a few\.
-This requirement also applies to any custom Automation documents you create that invoke other AWS services by using actions that call other services\.
+This requirement applies to all AWS Automation runbooks \(AWS\-\* runbooks\) such as the `AWS-ConfigureS3BucketLogging`, `AWS-CreateDynamoDBBackup`, and `AWS-RestartEC2Instance` runbooks, to name a few\.
+This requirement also applies to any custom runbooks you create that invoke other AWS services by using actions that call other services\.
 For example, if you use the `aws:executeAwsApi`, `aws:CreateStack`, or `aws:copyImage` actions, to name a few, then you must configure the service role with permission to invoke those services\.
 You can enable permissions to other AWS services by adding an IAM inline policy to the role\.

 **To embed an inline policy for a service role \(IAM console\)**